pixelmund/svemix/documentation/docs/04-sessions.md

 If the session already exists, the data get's updated but the expiration time stays the same

-The only way to set the session is setting the locals.session.data to an object
+There are two ways to update the session via: `session.update` and via `session.set`;

 ```svelte
 /// file: src/routes/auth/login.svelte